 - Bonus: If the thought of disposing bacon fat haunts you, feel free to toss cubed potatoes in the remnant oil with salt, pepper, and paprika, and roast to your taste (about 20 to 30 minutes).

-Nordic Ware Oven Safe Nonstick Baking & Cooling Grid (1/2 Sheet), $15 on Amazon
+Nordic Ware Oven Safe Nonstick Baking & Cooling Grid (1/2 Sheet), $17 from Amazon

 No dangerous oil splattering about while cooking bacon!
 Full access to the stovetop to tend to other important breakfast favorites like eggs and pancakes!
 What’s not to love about this hands-off process?
 (That’s a rhetorical question for sure.)